The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Numerical Examples

 \subsubsection{Interface Problems with Analytic Solutions}

 Let us now consider Maxwell's interface problems.
 First, we consider a dielectric cylinder in free-space exposed to an excitation wave.
 The geometry of the computational domain consists of two concentric circles enclosed in $\Omega_c = [-1,1]\times[-1,1]$.
 The first circle centered at $(0,0)$ has a radius of 0.8 and is an embedded boundary $\Gamma_1$ of $\Omega^+$.
 The second circle also centered at $(0,0)$, but with a radius $r_0=0.6$, which represents the interface $\Gamma_2$ between the subdomains and enclosed the subdomain $\Omega^-$.
 The time interval is set to $I=[0,1]$.
+The initial and boundary conditions are chosen such that the solution in cylindrical coordinates is given by the real part of